jsh58/Genrich/README.md

   -c  <file>       Input SAM/BAM file(s) for control sample(s)
                      (matched with -t files; 'null' if missing)
 ```
-Alignment files for control samples can be specified.
+* Alignment files for control samples can be specified.
 As indicated, they should be matched with treatment files.
 <br><br>

 ```
   -f  <file>       Output bedgraph-ish file for p/q values
 ```
-When Genrich analyzes a single replicate, this log file lists treatment/control pileup values, *p*- and *q*-values, and significance (`*`) for each interval.
-With multiple replicates, it lists *p*-values of each replicate, combined *p*-value, *q*-value, and significance for each interval.
+* With a single replicate, this log file lists treatment/control pileup values, *p*- and *q*-values, and significance (`*`) for each interval.
+* With multiple replicates, this log file lists *p*-values of each replicate, combined *p*-value, *q*-value, and significance for each interval.

-Note that this file (as well as the `-k` file, below) is called "bedgraph-ish" because it contains multiple `dataValue` fields, which isn't strictly allowed in the [bedGraph format](https://genome.ucsc.edu/goldenpath/help/bedgraph.html).
-However, a simple application of `awk` can produce the desired bedgraph files for visualization purposes.
+* Note that this file (as well as the `-k` file, below) is called "bedgraph-ish" because it contains multiple `dataValue` fields, which isn't strictly allowed in the [bedGraph format](https://genome.ucsc.edu/goldenpath/help/bedgraph.html).
+However, a simple application of `awk` can produce the desired bedgraph files for visualization purposes ([awk reference](http://kirste.userpage.fu-berlin.de/chemnet/use/info/gawk/gawk_7.html#SEC57)).
 <br><br>

 ```
   -k  <file>       Output bedgraph-ish file for pileups and p-values
 ```
-For each replicate, sequentially, this file lists a header line (`# treatment file: <name>; control file: <name>`), followed by treatment/control pileups and a *p*-value for each interval.
+* For each replicate, sequentially, this file lists a header line (`# treatment file: <name>; control file: <name>`), followed by treatment/control pileups and a *p*-value for each interval.
 This is the way to examine pileup values with multiple replicates, since the `-f` file will not supply them.
 <br><br>

 ```
   -b  <file>       Output BED file for reads/fragments/intervals
 ```
-This is an unsorted [BED file](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) of the reads/fragments/intervals analyzed.
+* This is an unsorted [BED file](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) of the reads/fragments/intervals analyzed.
 The 4th column gives the read name, number of alignments, 'T'reatment or 'C'ontrol, and sample number (0-based), e.g. `SRR5427885.57_2_T_0`.
 <br><br>

 ## Filtering options <a name="filter"></a>